-Why 2018 Was the Year Justin Bieber Truly Got Serious About His Future
+Why Justin Bieber Decided to Truly Get Serious About His Future

 But considering everything he'd already overcome in his two-plus decades on earth, shame on us for not being beliebers.

-After all, the 24-year-old had successfully battled his most challenging of demons that emerged in that period in 2014 that saw him transform from an endearing scamp, one half of the cutest teenage couple you ever did see, into an insufferable, immature punk making one bad choice after another.
+After all, the 10-time Grammy nominee had successfully battled his most challenging of demons that emerged during that period in 2014 that saw him transform from an endearing scamp, one half of the cutest teenage couple you ever did see, into an insufferable, immature punk making one bad choice after another.

 A 19-year-old Bieber, outfitted with a $1.2 million car collection, his own six-bedroom, 8,000-square-foot digs and an entourage eager to encourage his worst impulses, egged a neighbor's house in Calabasas, hot-boxed his private jet, drunkenly peed into a mop bucket and earned himself a DUI while drag racing his Lamborghini in Miami as the world lamented over what had happened to the precociously talented teen with the undeniable charm and sweet lyrics about first loves.